 - ¾ tsp. salt

-- 1 cup coconut milk (or any type of milk you prefer)
+- 1 cup milk (or any type of milk you prefer for dairy free)

 - Powdered sugar for dusting